pexip/os-rabbitmq-server/deps/ra/README.md

 %% either.
 [io:format("Attempting to communicate with node ~s, response: ~s~n", [N, net_adm:ping(N)]) || N <- ErlangNodes],

+%% The Ra application has to be started on all nodes before it can be used.
+[rpc:call(N, ra, start, []) || N <- ErlangNodes],

 %% Create some Ra server IDs to pass to the configuration.
 These IDs will be
 %% used to address Ra nodes in Ra API functions.
 ServerIds = [{quick_start, N} || N <- ErlangNodes],

 ClusterName = quick_start,
-%% State machine that implements the logic
-Machine = {simple, fun erlang:'+'/2, 0},
+%% State machine that implements the logic and an initial state Machine = {simple, fun erlang:'+'/2, 0},

 %% Start a Ra cluster with an addition state machine that has an initial state of 0.
 %% It's sufficient to invoke this function only on one Erlang node.
 For example, this
 %% can be a "designated seed" node or the node that was first to start and did not discover
 %% any peers after a few retries.
 %%
 %% Repeated startup attempts will fail even if the cluster is formed, has elected a leader
 %% and is fully functional.
-{ok, ServersStarted, _ServersNotStarted} = ra:start_cluster(ClusterName, Machine, ServerIds),
+{ok, ServersStarted, _ServersNotStarted} = ra:start_cluster(default, ClusterName, Machine, ServerIds),

 %% Add a number to the state machine.
 %% Simple state machines always return the full state after each operation.